Proprietary AI analyst is now available

 Tyson Foods has invested in 1 company to date.

 Latest investment by Tyson Foods was on October 17th 2023.
-Tyson Foods invested in Protix in their $61M Strategic investment round (EV/Revenue multiple of ).
+Tyson Foods invested in Protix in their $61M Strategic investment round (EV/Revenue multiple available to Pro users).

 Latest Investments by Tyson Foods